statTarget/statTarget2/README.md

 > IMPORTANCE: for mac PC,  XQuartz instead of X11 support should be installed.
-Download it from https://www.xquartz.org.
-R 3.3.0 and RGtk2 2.20.31 are recommended.
+Download it from https://www.xquartz.org. `The R 3.3.0 and RGtk2 2.20.31 sailed through the test.`

 > RGTK2 is a binding for R to the GTK2 library and dependent libraries, and a multi-platform package for creating graphical user interfaces.
 If you have any problems about RGTK2 installation, see the related installation information for R and GTK on Windows/Mac OS at https://gist.github.com/sebkopf/9405675